shotaro-i/weather-app-client/README.md

 - The app calls Open-Meteo Geocoding API to get latitude/longitude.
 - Then it calls Open-Meteo Forecast API with `current_weather=true` to retrieve the current temperature and wind.
 - The last searched city is saved to localStorage.
+- Click the moon and sun icons to toggle between light mode and dark mode.

 To run